-Not too familiar with International Affairs or Model UN?
-Julian Krinsky Camps & Program is a prime example of what a Model UN program should be.
-Model UN takes a great number of diverse students, with unique native customs, perspectives, and social influences and teaches them how they can work together to achieve the common goals of creating a better world for one another and promoting peaceful relations amongst nations.
+Julian Krinsky Camps & Program is a prime example of what an International Leadership summer program should be.
+The International Leadership for Social Impact (ILSI) program takes a great number of diverse students, with unique native customs, perspectives, and social influences and teaches them how they can work together to achieve the common goals of creating a better world for one another and promoting peaceful relations among nations.

 Students come from all over the world in this program and each have different expectations and motivation for joining the program.